Critical growth double phase problems: the local case and a Kirchhoff type case: Introduction

-belongs to a class of functionals with non-standard growth conditions introduced by Marcellini in \cite{MR969900,MR1094446,MR3366102}.
-In \cite{MR1329546}, this energy also appears in the context of homogenization and elasticity, where the weight $a(x)$ drives the geometry of a composite of two different materials with hardening powers $p$ and $q$.
-A regularity theory for minimizers of such energy functionals was recently developed by the school of Mingione (see \cite{MR3348922,MR3570955,MR3298012,MR3294408,MR3360738}).
+appear in the study of strongly anisotropic materials, where the weight $a(x)$ drives the geometry of a composite of two different materials with hardening powers $p$ and $q$ (see \cite{MR1329546,MR864171,MR1350506 }).
+The energy $\mathcal E_\A$ belongs to the class of the integral functionals with {\it nonstandard growth condition}, according to a terminology introduced by Marcellini in \cite{MR969900,MR1094446}.
+A regularity theory for minimizers of such energy functionals was recently developed by Mingione et al., see \cite{MR3348922, MR3298012,MR3294408,MR3360738}.
+The functional $\mathcal E_\A$ is naturally defined on the Musielak-Orlicz Sobolev space $W^{1,\,\A}_0(\Omega)$ associated with $\A$.
+We denote by